 This document is prevered in response to your request and is not for dissemination c ising your compattion.
-Les use is limited to official proceedings by your Committee a the control may not be disclosed to unauthorized personnel without the express approval of the FBI.
-55024 DocId: 32989609 Page 21
+Les use is limited to official proceedings by your Committee are the control may not be disclosed to unauthorized personnel without the express approval of the FBI.

-UNITED STATES GOVERNMENT Memoran 12/6/72 MR. FELT TO DATE: FROM : L. M. WALTERS ALL INFORMATION CONVAINED SUPERVISORY REORGANIZATION OF HEREIN IS UNCLASSIFIED DATE ().
-26 200 BY \$2.4 SUBJECT: FUNCTIONS AND PERSONNEL; CRIME RESEARCH DIVISION .
-To recommend immediate supervisory reorganization and transfer PURPOSE: of all functions and personnel of the Crime Research Division based on survey and analysis conducted by Inspection Division.
-Recommended transfer of functions and related responsibilities together with appropriate personnel as follows: OFFICE OF ACTING DIRECTOR To assume supervision of contacts with the Congress, press and other news media formerly handled by Assistant Director Bishop, his front office Agent personnel and the Administrative Review Unit (Congressional liaison).
-Functions and Related Responsibilities: Congressional liaison; Congressional correspondence; Congressional telephone, calls; progress of legislation of interest to or affecting the FBI; review of bills and resolutions introduced into both Houses of Congress and all public and private laws enacted; and review and analysis of the Congressional Record. te in det part spile alle alle a little a de tablet de transmission de part a bland a de provinsione factore de Press, radio, television and motion picture contacts; field matters concerning press, radio and television; correspondence relating to an editorial or to a commentat. liaison with the White House and Department press offices; review of editorials and articles; review of magazines, newspaper clippings and Washington News Service ticker items; news releases and press inquiries; SAC calls regarding press releases; press contact program; coordinate press matters of possible future use from FBIHQ Divisions.
+UNITED STATES GOVERNMENT Memoran (em) 12/6/72 TO MR. FELT DATE: FROM : L. M. WALTERS ALL INFORMATION CONTAINED SUPERVISORY REORGANIZATION OF HEREIN IS UNCLASSIFIED SUBJECT: Ezaml FUNCTIONS AND PERSONNEL; 26-200 BYS CRIME RESEARCH DIVISION MARHG To recommend immediate supervisory reorganization and transfer PURPOSE: of all functions and personnel of the Crime Research Division based on survey and analysis conducted by Inspection Division.
+Recommended transfer of functions and related responsibilities together with appropriate personnel as follows: OFFICE OF ACTING DIRECTOR To assume supervision of contacts with the Congress, press and other news media formerly handled by Assistant Director Bishop. his front office Agent personnel and the Administrative Review Unit (Congressional liaison).
+Functions and Related Responsibilities: Congressional liaison; Congressional correspondence; Congressional telephone, calls; progress of legislation of interest to or affecting the FBI; review of bills and resolutions introduced into both Houses of Congress and all public and private laws enacted; and review and analysis of the Congressional Record.
+Press, radio, television and motion picture contacts; field matters concerning press, radio and television; correspondence relating to an editorial or to a commentation liaison with the White House and Department press offices; review of editorials and articles; review of magazines, newspaper clippings and Washington News Service ticker items; news releases and press inquiries; SAC calls regarding press releases; press contact program; coordinate press matters of possible future use from FBIHQ Divisions.
 Review statements and speeches by Director or matters affecting major public relations; invitations for speeches by the Director; assignment of speeches to FBIHQ speakers; review speech manuscripts.

-Review material for publication, first-name salutation mail, matters critical of and complaints regarding FBI; letters enclosing autographed photographs; This document is prepared to response to the negative negative distribution of the pour Committee and the content may not be disclosed to unauthorized personnel without the express approval of the FBI.
+Review material for publication, first-name salutation mail, matters critical of and complaints regarding FBI; letters enclosing autographed photographs; This document is prepared to response to the request and is not for dissemination outside your Committee.
+It's not is limited to official proceedings by your Committee and the content may not be disclosed to unauthorized personnel without the express approval of the FBI.
+CONTINUED - OVER special photographs in Director's Office; American Legion and veteran liaison matters.

-.CONTINUED - OVER

-Jupervisory Reorgan. tion of Functions and Personnel; Crime Rearch Division special photographs in Director's Office; American Legion and veteran liaison matters.
+Jupervisory Reorgan. tion of Functions and Personnel; Crime Ranarch Division